-An easy oven roasted boneless leg of lamb recipe.
+An easy recipe for roasted leg of lamb.
 Rub with olive oil and spices, then roast in the oven to medium rare.
 The result is tender, juicy and flavorful!

 Lamb is by far my favorite meat.
 Especially New Zealand or Australian lamb, which tends to be relatively lean, gamey and very, very flavorful.
 Lamb is also healthy – it is a good source of omega-3 fats.